 Mobile phones now serve as portable computers, scanners, atlases, cameras, media players, and more.
-But did you know they’re also part of a growing global mobile sensor network that can track all kinds of data — weather, traffic, and human behavior?
+But did you know they’re also part of a growing global mobile sensor network that can garner all kinds of data, such as weather, traffic, and human behavior?

 London-based startup OpenSignal released a report today about how the global proliferation of smartphones is leading to the rise of a wide-spread mobile sensor network, calling it “one of the most exciting technological innovations of recent times”:

 “Mobile sensor networks present the opportunity to gather data about the world at a never-before-seen scale and low-cost.

 Smartphone users participating in crowdsourced mobile sensor networks are able to form part of a social laboratory, acting as gatekeepers of the devices that constantly record data about the environments in which they find themselves.”